Policy

 The low-trust and block lines

-Below the presets, a single 0–100 bar shows your two draggable handles:
+Below the presets, the Trust thresholds section shows a single 0–100 bar with two draggable handles:

 - Block line (red) — visitors scoring below it are automatically blocked from chat